ibm-cloud-docs/SecureGateway/securegateway_faq.md

 ### Answer
 {: #notification-answer}

-You can get notifications via our [status page](https://cloud.ibm.com/status?selected=status).
+You can get notifications via our [status page](https://cloud.ibm.com/status?selected=maintenance).
-- To get the notifications about completed/on going disruptive maintenance, please search `Secure Gateway` in the tab `Status`.
+- To get the notifications about completed disruptive maintenance, please search `Secure Gateway` in the tab [History](https://cloud.ibm.com/status?query=Secure+Gateway&selected=history).
-- To get the notifications about planned disruptive maintenance, please search `Secure Gateway` in the tab `Planned maintenance`.
+- To get the notifications about on going or planned disruptive maintenance, please search `Secure Gateway` in the tab [Planned maintenance](https://cloud.ibm.com/status?query=Secure+Gateway&selected=maintenance).

 When the Secure Gateway client disconnected unexpectedly, please go to the status page to check whether there is disruptive maintenance at that time.